zacharymenter/calculator-app/README.md

 # calculator-app
-This is a calculator app for CS 436
+A basic calculator app for CS 436

 ### Todo
 - [x] Addition